BlockchainBrain/docs/masternodes/masternodes_advanced/adv-verifymnstarted.rst

 * You will need to search by your **MN1** wallet address or your Linux VPS IP address to locate it on the website.
 * The site is refreshed every 5 minutes so don't be surprised if it takes up to 5 minutes to show up on the website.

 **Congratulations!
 The initial setup process is complete and your MasterNode is fully operational!
-You can proceed to the** :ref:`Finishing Touches<masternodes_finishingtouches>` **section to enable logrotate and Hot wallet auto start.**
+You can proceed to the** :ref:`Finishing Touches section<masternodes_finishingtouches>`.